headzoo/deskpro-sdk-react/docs/pages/props.md

 Overview
 ========
 The SDK automatically passes a number of objects to your components via props.
 Some of the SDK props contain information about the running application and current context, and some provide methods to interact with DeskPRO.
-For instance the [storage]() prop which allows developers to persist values with the DeskPRO application, and the [oauth]() prop for authenticating with remote services.
+For instance the [storage](#storage) prop which allows developers to persist values with the DeskPRO application, and the [me](#me) prop which contains information about the person using the app.

-This document describes the SDK props and how to use them.

 ## Connecting your components
 Components which need access to the SDK props must be _connected_ to the SDK.
 The [DeskproSDK component](/pages/components/DeskproSDK/) automatically connects the wrapped component.

-The `<App />` component in the following example will have the props passed to it.
+The `<App />` component in the following example will have all SDK props passed to it because it's wrapped by the `DeskproSDK` component.

 ```jsx
 ReactDOM.render(